-We work closely with schools and analyse data from students.
+We work closely with schools and analyse data from students and teachers.

 View study findings and publications on the topics of language competencies, multilingual didactics…

-The project “One School, Many Languages”, hosted by the Eurac Research in Bolzano, Italy, aims at finding out how multilingualism is perceived, managed and utilized in South Tyrolean schools.
+The project “One School, Many Languages” SMS 2.0, hosted by the Eurac Research in Bolzano, Italy, aims at finding out how multilingualism is perceived, dealt with and leveraged in South Tyrolean schools.
 Research also focuses on how schools can overcome the established but often restrictive boundaries of language policy and language planning in order to meet the needs of plurilingual individuals while preparing all students for the demands and challenges of living in a multilingual society.